DerekV/comsat-jooq-dropwizard-gradle-example/README.md

-# Comsat Gradle Template
+# Comsat Dropwizard+jOOQ Example

-Comsat Gradle template project for both Dropwizard embedded and Tomcat standalone Java 1.7+ applications showing how to setup fiber-enabled servlets, Jersey (client and server), JDBC, Metrics and Apache HTTP Client.
-Tomcat 7/8 standalone deployments are managed through Cargo.

-This is a port of the Comsat Maven Archetype at http://github.com/puniverse/comsat-maven-archetype.
+A single-file Dropwizard embedded Java 1.7+ featuring fiber-blocking JAX-RS web services backed by fiber-blocking jOOQ DB access.

 ## Getting started

 Just edit `gradle/user-props.gradle`.
-You might want to add JVM arguments and system properties in `gradle/user-props.gradle` and `gradle/user-props.gradle`, then feel free to play with the code or give it a try as it stands.
+You might want to edit JVM arguments and system properties in `gradle/dropwizard.gradle`, then feel free to play with the code or just give it a try as it stands.

-A good overview can be found in http://blog.paralleluniverse.co/2015/01/07/comsat-servlet-container/.

-Currently 3 profiles can be chosen through the `env` property: `dropwizard`, `tomcat7` and `tomcat8`.
-To run them:
+To run it:

 ```
-./gradlew -Penv=dropwizard run # CTRL+C to stop
+./gradlew run # CTRL+C to stop
-./gradlew -Penv=tomcat7 clean test
-./gradlew -Penv=tomcat7 cargoRunLocal # CTRL+C to stop
-./gradlew -Penv=tomcat8 clean test
-./gradlew -Penv=tomcat8 cargoRunLocal # CTRL+C to stop
 ```

+The available services are printed by Dropwizard on stdout during bootstrap.